RandomStudio/tether-process-pinger/README.md

 As mentioned above, Datadog will be used to relay metrics from the message contents of "pong" messages, if you choose to include these.

 In addition, this application will increment a `heartbeat` metric each time it receives a "pong" message.
-This can be useful to put on a Dashboard to keep an eye on your Super Important Process™️.
+This can be useful to put on a Dashboard to keep an eye on your Very Important Process™️.

 Some Datadog Events are also generated, e.g. "error" events when the target application fails to respond in time.